LEEYJ1021/Industry_Academia_Collaboration/README.md

   H04L67_H04R3
   ```

-  **Available Strategies:**
+- **Available Strategies**:
+  Defines the strategic direction of the simulated convergence meeting between expert personas.
+Each strategy affects how the discussion unfolds and how priorities are identified.

-  - Consensus-Driven
+  - **Consensus-Driven**
-  Focus on mediating differences between the two experts to find common ground and reach a consensus-based conclusion.
+    Focuses on mediating differences between the two experts to find common ground and reach a consensus-based conclusion.

-  - Exploratory-Brainstorming
+  - **Exploratory-Brainstorming**
-  Identify the idea with the most immediate commercial potential and delve deeply into it.
+    Encourages divergent thinking to explore multiple fusion ideas, ultimately identifying the one with the most immediate commercial potential and exploring it in depth.

-  - Greedy-Exploitation
+  - **Greedy-Exploitation**
-  The ultimate goal of the meeting is to specifically identify the 'single most critical academic research field' that needs to be brought in from the outside to enable the technology fusion.
-Ensure the Action Items clearly reflect this.
+    Aims to pinpoint the single most critical academic research field that must be externally introduced to enable successful technology convergence.
+Ensures that all Action Items reflect this targeted objective.

 ---